google-ar/WebARonTango/README.md

 To install the APK you can use the Android `adb` command from the command line.
 Assuming that you are in the `bin` folder:

 ```
-bin$ adb install -r WebARChromium.apk
+bin$ adb install -r ChromiumAR.apk
 ```

 The `-r` parameter will reinstall the APK in case you already had it (and do nothing if you did not have it installed).
 There are other ways to install the APK like downloading it directly to your device via email for example and allowing Android to install it for you.

-The installed application will display the `WebAR Chromium` name with the Android icon.
+The installed application will display the `ChromiumAR` name with the Android icon.

 <img src="markdown/images/WebARChromiumIcon.png"/>